 In 1979 I learned to drive in a green 1971 Dodge Dart Swinger that belonged to my parents.
 They bought it used from my uncle who never held onto a vehicle for very long so it was in good shape.

-A year later we became a two-car family with the addition of a red 1974 VW Super Beetle and I used that to commute to my job in the frozen foods department of the Heartland Grocery store in Seekonk, MA.
-My foot slipped off the clutch while rounding a corner in the store’s parking lot late one night and I drove it into a cement light pole base, crunching the front end like an empty pop can, and filling my forehead with tiny bits of glass that kept the emergency room nurse busy for a hour.
+A year later, halfway through high school, we became a two-car family with the addition of a red 1974 VW Super Beetle.
+I used that to commute to my job in the frozen foods department of the Heartland Grocery store in Seekonk, MA.
+After a long day or work my foot slipped off the clutch while rounding a corner in the store’s parking lot and I drove it into a cement light pole base, crunching the front end like an empty coffee can, and filling my forehead with tiny bits of glass that kept the emergency room nurse busy for a hour.

 In 1982 I purchased my first vehicle, a 1971 Ford Econoline E-100 cargo van for $900.
-The exterior had been painted a flat grey color, by hand, with a paint brush by the previous owner.
+The exterior had been painted a flat grey color by hand with a paint brush by the previous owner.
 I rattle-canned it with cheap gloss black paint, and later painted a yellow Z-stripe on the sides, inspired I think by television’s “A-Team” van.
 The E-100 had a 3-speed transmission with a really wobbly shift lever on the steering column.
 The steering itself was lose and unpredictable with a ton of play in the steering wheel.
-Me and my friend Chris would drive it around town for hours in first gear at idle, feet off the pedals, puttering non-stop through empty intersections at a snail’s pace.
+Me and my friend Chris would drive it around Lincoln, RI for hours coasting in first gear at idle, feet off the pedals, puttering non-stop around quiet neighborhoods, country roads and through empty intersections at a snail’s pace.

-This old Ford changed my life.
-Owning the cargo van afforded me the opportunity to get my first real film production gig as a production assistant on an indie film shot locally but produced by some NYU grads who lived in NYC.
-In the fall of 1983, at the end of the two-weekend shoot, I drove them and their gear back to NYC and couch-surfed in their Hoboken third-floor apartment for about five months.
+That old Ford van changed my life.
+Owning the cargo van afforded me the opportunity to get my first real film production gig as a production assistant on an indie film shot locally in Rhode Island, but produced by some NYU film school grads who lived in NYC.
+In the fall of 1983, at the end of the two-weekend shoot in Narragansett, I drove the crew and their film gear back to NYC and couch-surfed in their Hoboken, NJ third-floor apartment for about five months.

-As a film and TV location assistant in the late 80’s in NYC I drove production vehicles provided by my employers.
+As a film and TV location assistant in the 1980’s in NYC I drove production vehicles provided by my employers.
 Cars, cargo vans, passenger vans and a box truck once in a while.
-The subway was the only good way to get around in NYC anyway.
-Relearning to drive in NYC in the 80’s was invaluable, and with a film scouting permit from the Mayor’s office I could park just about anywhere with impunity.
+The subway was really the only good way to get around in NYC anyway.
+Relearning to drive in NYC’s traffic madness in the 80’s was invaluable, and with a film scouting permit from the Mayor’s office I could park just about anywhere with impunity.